multiversx/mx-docs/docs/developers/developer-reference/elrond-wasm-api-functions.md

 Returns the owner's address.

 ### `check_caller_is_owner()`
-Signals an error if the caller is not the owner.
+Terminates the execution and signals an error if the caller is not the owner.

 Use `#[only_owner]` endpoint annotation instead of directly calling this function.